mikedane/giraffeacademy.com/content/static-site-generators/hugo/2-installing-hugo-on-windows.md

 weight: 2
 ---

 Often times, trying to install and setup programs can be a mess, either the instructions are unclear, or there’s too many little things to do that people end up messing up the first time around.
 Luckily, that’s not the case with Hugo.
-Windows Installation is really easy, and Giraffe Academy is here to guide you through every step.
+Windows Installation is really easy, and Mike Dane is here to guide you through every step.

 ## Step 1 : Preparing Your Windows File System
 The first step when installing Hugo on windows is to make a space for it on your hard drive.